CocoaDebug/CocoaDebug/README.md

 - `onlyURLs` - Set the URLs which are only crawled, ignoring case, crawl all URLs when the value is nil. default value is **nil**.

-- `tabBarControllers` - Set controllers to be added as child controllers of UITabBarController. default value is **nil**.
+- `additionalController` - Add an additional UIViewController as child controller of CocoaDebug's main UITabBarController. default value is **nil**.

 - `logMaxCount` - The maximum count of logs which CocoaDebug display. default value is **1000**.